 1. Transaction Monitoring

-In order to detect online transaction fraud, systems can be implemented to monitor transaction patterns and detect anomalies such as unusually large transactions, multiple transactions from different locations in a short while, or transactions that deviate from typical customer behavior.
+In order to detect online payment fraud, systems can be implemented to monitor transaction patterns and detect anomalies such as unusually large transactions, multiple transactions from different locations in a short while, or transactions that deviate from typical customer behavior.
 This can be performed through Youverify's powerful AI-backed Transaction Monitoring tool.

 2. Identity Verification